Charming places to visit in Indianapolis, Indiana

 Ruins color – Holliday Park, Indy

-Originally, Holliday Park was a botanical garden.
-It became an arboretum in the 1950s.
+Originally a botanical garden, Holliday Park became an arboretum in the 1950s.
 In the 1980s, it underwent a significant renovation.

 The park is now home to the Marion County Nature Center.
 Located just off the north parking lot, the Nature Center features discovery-based activities for people of all ages.
 Some programs are free, but some have a fee.